When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Parameter Details

-For CatBoost: With five repetitions per context $x_i$, we use grouped cross-validation (group $=$ $x_i$) so repetitions of the same $x_i$ never span train and test folds to be sure we prevent any leakage.
-We limit model depth to 6, and limit iterations to 1000 to control for potential overfitting.
+For Random Forest: With five repetitions per context $x_i$, we use grouped cross-validation (group $=$ $x_i$) so repetitions of the same $x_i$ never span train and test folds to be sure we prevent any leakage.
+We limit model depth to 6 with 10 minimum nodes per leaf to control for overfitting.